DataDog/documentation/content/en/account_management/api-app-keys.md

 To remove a Datadog API key or client token, navigate to the list of keys or tokens, and click the **trash can** icon with **Revoke** next to the key or token you want to remove.

-## Add application keys and scopes
+## Add application keys

 To add a Datadog application key, navigate to **Organization Settings** > **Application Keys**.
 If you have the [permission][5] to create application keys, click **New Key**.

+**Notes:**

+- Application key names cannot be blank.

+## Remove application keys

+To remove a Datadog application key, navigate to **Organization Settings** > **Application Keys**.
+If you have the [permission][5] to create and manage application keys, you can see your own keys and click **Revoke** next to the key you want to revoke.
+If you have the permission to manage all org application keys, you can search for the key you want to revoke and click **Revoke** next to it.

+## Scope application keys

-<div class="alert alert-info"> Specifying scopes for application keys is a feature currently in private beta.
+<div class="alert alert-info"> Scoping application keys is a feature in private beta.
 Contact <a href="https://www.datadoghq.com/support/">Datadog Support</a> to enable support for scoped application keys for your organization. </div>

 To specify scopes for application keys, make a request to the [Datadog API][7] to create or edit an application key.
 Scopes can be specified for application keys owned by [the current user][8] or a [service account][9].
 If this field is unspecified, application keys by default have all the same scopes and permissions as the user who created them.

 **Notes:**

-- Application key names cannot be blank.
 - Scope names are case-sensitive.

-## Remove application keys

-To remove a Datadog application key, navigate to **Organization Settings** > **Application Keys**.
-If you have the [permission][5] to create and manage application keys, you can see your own keys and click **Revoke** next to the key you want to revoke.
-If you have the permission to manage all org application keys, you can search for the key you want to revoke and click **Revoke** next to it.

 ## Using multiple API keys